-Thus, Photoreactivation repair is a unique method, which repairs the DNA damage caused by the light with the use of light itself.
-In simple term, it is a light-dependent process and also refers as “Light repair”.
+Thus, photoreactivation repair is a unique method that repairs the DNA damage-induced due to the light by using light itself.
+In simple terms, it is a light-dependent process and also called “Light repair”.
+This lesson will introduce you to the definition, mechanism, role and process of photoreactivation repair.

 Content: Photoreactivation Repair